5G-ERA/middleware/README.md

 # 5G-ERA Middleware

 The repository contains the middleware system applications of the 5G-ERA project.
-Visit the 5G ERA project websize for more information. https://5g-era.eu
+Visit the 5G ERA project website for more information. https://5g-era.eu

 ## What is 5G-ERA Middleware